-Usually, the inquest is opened and adjourned in the first few days after the death and an interim certificate will be issued to your Funeral Director at this stage, to allow the funeral to take place.
-The inquest is normally concluded later, and the death cannot be registered until this process is completed.
+Usually, the inquest is opened and adjourned in the first few days after the death and an interim certificate will be issued to your Funeral Director at this stage to allow the funeral to take place.
+The inquest is normally concluded at a later date and the death cannot be registered until this process is completed.